paulbricman/paulbricman.github.io/index.md

 title: Home
 nav_order: 1
 permalink: /
-description: "I'm building tools which augment the mind, enabling people to think in powerful new ways."
+description: "I seek to build tools which expand how people can think."
 ---

-# Rethinking thinking.
+# Home
 {: .fs-9 }

-I'm building tools which augment the mind, enabling people to think in powerful new ways.
+I'm building tools which expand how people can think.
 {: .fs-6 .fw-300 .text-left }

-[View Tools](/docs/tools/tools/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Support My Work](/docs/support/){: .btn .fs-5 .mb-4 .mb-md-0 }
+[View Tools](/docs/tools/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Support Tools](https://opencollective.com/psionica){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

 ## About

-Notions like learning, attention, and memory are now central to AI research.
-However, AI research is far from being central to human learning, attention, or memory.
-I was intrigued by this largely one-way flow of insight from cognitive science to machine learning, and spent quite some time thinking about means of going the other way.
-How could breakthroughs in artificial intelligence be used to understand and amplify human intelligence?
-This curiosity materialized into a growing collection of tools for thought, some more radical than others, designed to augment the human intellect in ever more exciting ways.
+I'm a Romanian-born Netherlands-based student currently exploring the role of machine learning in cognitive enhancement.
+After a few years of building machines which think humanly, I'm now trying to go the other way.
+How can technology expand the range of how people can think?
+Both theory and practice are needed to address this challenge, which is why I'm both building practical tools for thought and pursuing more esoteric research.
+As those approaches continue to inform each other increasingly more, I'll eventually transition into computational cognitive science, a field in which computational methods are first-class citizens in understanding and expanding the mind.

+[Browse Notes](https://paulbricman.com/secondbrain/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

+---

 ## Current Focus
 {: .d-inline-block .mt-1 }